Beautiful and intriguing. If you’re looking for the best bookstores in Australia, we’ve found them.

 414 Flinders St, Townsville, QLD 4810

-If you’re wanting a cosy reading nook, second-hand bookstore and freshly made pastries, why not check out our list of Australia’s 10 Best Bookstore Cafes to Read At in 2023.
+If you’re wanting a cosy reading nook, second-hand bookstore and freshly made pastries, why not check out our list of Australia’s 10 Best Bookstore Cafes to Read At.
 Wanting to discover more spectacular and famous bookstores?
 Check out these Top 11 Most Beautiful Libraries in the World.

 Feature image: Photographed by Cottonbro.
 Image via Pexels.